divviup/libprio-rs/README.md

 ## Exposure Notifications Private Analytics

-This crate was used in the [Exposure Notifications Private Analytics][enpa] system.
+Prior versions of this crate were used in the [Exposure Notifications Private Analytics][enpa] system.
 This is referred to in various places as Prio v2.
 See [`prio-server`][prio-server] or the [ENPA whitepaper][enpa-whitepaper] for more details.

 ## Verifiable Distributed Aggregation Function

-This crate also implements a [Verifiable Distributed Aggregation Function (VDAF)][vdaf] called "Prio3", implemented in the `vdaf` module, allowing Prio to be used in the [Distributed Aggregation Protocol][dap] protocol being developed in the PPM working group at the IETF.
+This crate implements a [Verifiable Distributed Aggregation Function (VDAF)][vdaf] called "Prio3", implemented in the `vdaf` module, allowing Prio to be used in the [Distributed Aggregation Protocol][dap] protocol being developed in the PPM working group at the IETF.
 This support is still evolving along with